Dice

 Now, don’t borrow trouble - it might be fine.

-other spellings: Don’t go looking for trouble, and Don’t invite trouble
+variations: Don’t go looking for trouble, Don’t invite trouble

 ★ The saying paints a picture: worry itself is like "borrowing" something that isn’t yours yet.
 Folksy and old-fashioned, it’s a gentle way of telling someone not to fret. ★

 An older English proverb brought into Appalachian and Southern speech, widely recorded in early 20th-century newspapers, sermons, and oral histories.
-The *Dictionary of American Regional English* notes it as especially strong in the South and Midland.
+Especially strong in the South and Midland.

 Still heard among older Southerners and Appalachians, especially in family talk and church advice.
 Outside the region it’s recognized but less common, often read as quaint or old-fashioned.